 @ Florissant Valley | Forest Park | Meramec

-This program is designed to students learn basic information about the human services industry.
+This program is designed for students learn basic information about the human services industry.
 For those already in the field, the Human Services program offers classes to upgrade current skills and abilities.
 Students can expect to learn both theoretical and practical skills in their classes.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.